ismailharmanda/TradeZone/README.md

 <br/>

+## Authentication

-<h3>You can log in with any <span style="color:rgb(255,119,5);font-weight:bold">email</span> and <span style="color:rgb(255,119,5);font-weight:bold">password</span> that complies with the validation rules.</h3>
+You can log in with any <kbd>email</kbd> and <kbd>password</kbd>that complies with the validation rules.

 <br/>

-<h3>In the project, I used the endpoints provided by fakestoreapi as much as possible.
+<h4>In the project, I used the endpoints provided by fakestoreapi as much as possible.
 Since I could not find answers to some needs in the endpoints, I installed the necessary logics in the frontend.
 One of them was for the search feature.
-Apart from that, I simulated api calls as much as possible.</h3>
+Apart from that, I simulated api calls as much as possible.</h4>

 <br/>